 - The guarantee element of State Pension Credit

 - Child Tax Credit (provided they are not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190, as assessed by Her Majesty’s Revenue and Customs

 - Working Tax Credit run-on – paid for 4 weeks after you stop qualifying for Working Tax Credit

 - Universal Credit with earnings not exceeding the equivalent of £7,400 pa (all students already receiving free meals on or after 1 April 2018 will continue to receive free meals whilst Universal Credit (UC) is rolled out.
 This will apply even if household earnings rise above the new UC threshold during this time.
 We may require previous entitlement letters from prior learning providers to confirm your previous eligibility to free meals)

 A student is only eligible to receive a free meal when they, or a parent/guardian on their behalf, have made a successful application to the institution where they are enrolled.

-Students must also satisfy the residency criteria set out in the Education Funding Agency (EFA) ‘Funding regulation’ guidance for the 2015 to 2016 academic year.
-This document can be found at: https://www.gov.uk (16 to 19 education: funding guidance).
+Students must also satisfy the residency criteria set out in the Education and Skills Funding Agency (ESFA) ‘Funding regulation’ guidance for the 2021 to 2022 academic year.
+This document can be found here: www.gov.uk/guidance/16-to-19-education-funding-guidance.

 Application and verification of student eligibility